 - Supports custom pool lengths

 - Triathlon mode and support of over 80 sport types

-- Ability to create custom sports profiles both to control the sensors and the fields displayed on the watch – despite what you might read in dated review and dated comments.
+- Ability to create custom sports profiles both to control the sensors and the fields displayed on the watch – despite what you might read elsewhere in dated reviews and dated comments.

-- Good innovations on MOVESCOUNT – both current (heat maps, overlay chart) and planned (peer group comparisons)
+- Good innovations on MOVESCOUNT – heat maps, overlay chart, peer group comparisons and more planned

 For me, the SPARTAN SPORT user interface ‘works well’ from a logical design point-of-view but it needs to be smoother and more fluid in the implementation.
 We need to be sure that this is firmware fixable.
 (SPORT runs smoother than the ULTRA for me)

 From a functional point-of-view, personally, I really want: power meter calibration; and the ability to support sensors that output two types of data.
 That’s it.
 For me.

 Of course you are not me and you could have more demanding or different requirements and the following points may well apply to you:

 - GPS – I have found the GPS accuracy in running to be VERY good alongside V800, 920XT, 235 and TomTom Runner 3, including on my 11 mile test route.
 In open water swimming it was not good.
 Many GPS accuracy issues are reported elsewhere including @fellrnr and @dcrainmakerblog however with recent firmware improvements the likes of @fellrnr now say that the SPARTAN ULTRA is excellent on the GPS front.
 I AGREE.
 The SirfStarV chip (??
 Source: Suunto UK PR) supports GLONASS and this can be manually enabled when on ‘best’ mode on the SPARTAN.
 I’ve not particularly noticed better accuracy with GLONASS enabled.